 You will be able to view a range of information about the Estate, their work, and the ideas they hope to include in the Whole Estate Plan.
 Residents will also be able to let Barlavington Estate have comments via the feedback form.

-Once this period of online engagement is complete, they will then move towards completing our Whole Estate Plan and submitting it to the South Downs National Park Authority for their review and, all being well, endorsement.
+Once this period of online engagement is complete, they will then move towards completing their Whole Estate Plan and submitting it to the South Downs National Park Authority for their review.”

 You can find out more about that process via the South Downs National Park website here.